- About SORO NC

 How do I get involved in SORO NC?

-You can sign up to receive regular updates from SORO NC, attend a General Board Meeting, or attend a meeting of the committee which addresses those community issues of most importance to you.
+The easiest way is to attend a meeting of the committee which addresses those community issues of most importance to you.
+You can also sign up to receive regular updates from SORO NC or attend a General Board Meeting.
 There you will hear what is happening with your area and you can speak with any of our Board members to get more information.
 Agendas for our meetings are posted monthly 72 hours in advance of the meeting.
 The General Board Meeting is an excellent way to get an idea of the scope of work covered by the Neighborhood Council, and a good way to meet the Boardmembers.
-Free food is served at all our General Board Meetings.
+Free food is usually served at all our General Board Meetings.

 Is the SORO NC the same as a neighborhood association?

-No. However neighborhood and homeowners associations are important stakeholders in the SORO NC and their insights and input is often sought out.
+No. Neighborhood and homeowners associations are important stakeholders in the SORO NC, however, and their insights and input is often sought out.
 The different groups complement each other.

 Is there a City Department that oversees SORO NC?